onnlucky/hotel/readme.txt

 /h1: Overview

 Hotel is a dynamic programming languages, it borrows from functional languages and has concurrency build in.
-Language wise, it is inpsired a lot by javascript and ruby and a little bit by erlang and ocaml.
+Language wise, it is inspired a lot by javascript and ruby and a little bit by erlang and ocaml.

 /h1: High Level